 Scout Law: A Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.

 These days, plenty of families are interested in signing their children up for Scouting, as it’s a fun extracurricular activity that builds leadership, confidence, and practical hands-on skills.
-Plus, earning Scouting’s final rank will allow recipients to write an Eagle Scout college application, which really helps in getting acceptances! 😉
+Plus, earning Scouting’s final rank will allow recipients to write an Eagle Scout college application, which really helps with getting dream-school acceptances! 😉

 If you’re interested in getting more involved in Scouting, you’re in luck!
 In this article, I’ll be going into the basics of what Scouting is really about, what Scouts do while in the program, and how Scouts BSA is run.